 Five times each year, usually thrice in the fall and twice in the spring, the Lecture Series invites men and women outstanding in academic expertise or liberal learning, who are thereby in a position to contribute to the enrichment of students' education.
-These lectures are usually given on evenings that are not followed by a full day of classes.
+These lectures are normally given on evenings that are not followed by a full day of classes.
 After the public lecture there is either panel discussion led by faculty, or a question and answer period.
 Students are invited to attend a wine and cheese reception with the guest lecturer.
 The Lecture Series is a mandatory part of the College curriculum.

-(2) All-School Seminar
+(2) All-College Seminar

-All-School Seminars are held once each semester.
+All-College Seminars are held once each semester.
 All students are given a short reading pertinent to the mission of the College.
 The student body will be divided into seminar sections that mix all the classes, and selected seniors co-lead a conversation about the reading.
-These seminars are mandatory for all students.
+These seminars are a mandatory part of the College curriculum.

-J. Book Purchases
+I. Book Purchases